Purpose of this Project Management Blog

 About Us, the Co-Hosts of this Blog

-We’re Alicia Trelles-Duckett, Kevin Lonergan and Simon Buehring, the co-hosts of this blog.
-You can read more about us next to our pictures to the right on each page in the blog.
-We will publish about various aspects of project management, and will focus especially on practical tips and tools.
+We’re Alicia Trelles-Duckett, Kevin Lonergan, and Simon Buehring, the co-hosts of this blog.
+You can read more about us next to our pictures to the right on each page of the blog.
+We will publish about various aspects of project management and will focus especially on practical tips and tools.
 These posts will include posts from guest writers, as well.

 How to Use the Library’s Blogs

 We have implemented many features to make the blogs very valuable and convenient to use.
 To learn how to use the blogs, click on Library Blog’s Home under the header on each page of the blog.